Fraud Blocker

 Disembark Ushuaia, Fly to Buenos Aires & Depart

 Arrive in Ushuaia in the morning and disembark after breakfast.
-The mandatory transfer package includes a taste of Patagonia with a Tierra del Fuego National Park tour before transferring to the airport for the return group charter flight to Buenos Aires.
+The Charter Flight & Hotel Package includes a taste of Patagonia with a Tierra del Fuego National Park tour before transferring to the airport for the return group charter flight to Buenos Aires.

 Accommodations